mnakamur/oin-cloud-pub/README.md

 (This service does not support streams and PDFs utilizing features from version 1.5 or later cannot currently be registered.Documents created using other PDF editors,such as latest PDFElement, are also not supported.)<br/>

 ### Example documents that can be registered ###
 1.A PDF exported as a PDF/XSP document from a document created in WORD or EXCEL.<br/>
 2.PDFs exported from OpenOffice or LibreOffice.<br/>

-# How to use oin ｰ cloud.com
+# How to use oinｰcloud.com

 1. Sign up
    To register and request a signature on a document, you must create an account.